metablaster/WindowsFirewallRuleset/README.md

 # More information and help

 Inside the [Readme](https://github.com/metablaster/WindowsFirewallRuleset/tree/master/Readme)
-folder you will find usefull information not only about this project but also general information on how to troubleshoot firewall and network problems, or gather more relevant information.
+folder you will find useful information not only about this project but also general information on how to troubleshoot firewall and network problems, or gather more relevant information.